Inside Shame Nation Book

 “You are one single keystroke away from your life being destroyed”—Sue Scheff

-In SHAME NATION, leading internet safety expert and author Sue Scheff will document how cyber-shaming has become the national pastime—and what we can do about it.
+In SHAME NATION, leading internet safety expert and author Sue Scheff documents how cyber-shaming has become the national pastime—and what we can do about it.
 Whether from trolling, revenge porn, sexting scandals, email hacks, or cyber-lynchings, it is clear we are all vulnerable to digital disaster.

 - Experts predict that as many as 40% of all Americans will be digitally shamed — Hate Crimes in Cyberspace

 - 1 in 3 adults admit to sharing sexual images without their partners permission

 - 81% of researchers predict trolling to get worse in the future.
 PEW Research Center 2017

 Every day, with the thousands of tweets, posts and images we mindlessly share, we are putting ourselves at risk of suffering permanent damage to our reputations, our careers, and our futures.

 - 33% of young adults say they have sent or posted a sexually suggestive photo of themselves — The National Campaign to Prevent Teen Pregnancy

 - Over half (54%) hiring managers have decided not to hire a job candidate based on their social media content — 2017 Career Builders survey